Black Fork Wetlands Environmental Studies Center

 Access to the Black Fork Wetlands Preserve was helped enormously by the development of parking and boardwalk access to the area by Rt.
 42, just inside the Richland Co. line.
 This was Phase I of the Black Fork Wetlands Environmental Studies Center, and included an observation tower, a deck big enough for larger groups, and 400 feet of boardwalk into a marsh adjacent to the Black Fork of the Mohican River.
 School groups and teacher-training groups have kept this site busy ever since.

 In 2012, grants from the Crawford-Richland Central Labor Council and the Sislar-McFawn Foundation funded Phase II of the Black Fork Wetlands Environmental Studies Center.
-A classroom building adjacent to the parking and boardwalk facilities is scheduled for construction in late summer/early fall 2012.
+The new Wetlands Classroom offically opened in Fall 2014.
+This eco-friendly building is adjacent to the parking and boardwalk facilities.

 Ashland University undergraduate students and science faculty have been using the BFW for research projects since 1998.
 More recently, investigators from other universities have been using the site for their projects.
 Examples of research topics include:

-- Physical and chemical characterstics of small, diverse wetlands
+- Physical and chemical characteristics of small, diverse wetlands

 - Population genetics of invasive and non-invasive reed canarygrass